Video Enhancement with Task-Oriented Flow: Related Work

 \section{Related Work}

-\paragraph{Optical Flow Estimation} Dated back to Horn and Schunck~\cite{horn1981determining}, most optical flow algorithms have sought to minimize hand-crafted energy terms for image alignment and flow smoothness~\cite{memin1998dense,brox2004high,wedel2009structure}.
-Current state-of-the-art methods like EpicFlow~\cite{Revaud2015Epicflow} and DC Flow~\cite{Xu2017Accurate} further exploit image boundary and segment cues to improve the flow interpolation among sparse matches.
-Recently, end-to-end deep learning methods were proposed for faster inference, some trained with supervision~\cite{Fischer2015Flownet:,Ranjan2017Optical}, and some without~\cite{yu2016back}.
-In this work, we used the same flow network as SpyNet~\cite{Ranjan2017Optical}.
+\myparagraph{Optical flow estimation. } Dated back to \cite{horn1981determining}, most optical flow algorithms have sought to minimize hand-crafted energy terms for image alignment and flow smoothness~\citep{memin1998dense,brox2004high,Brox2009Large,wedel2009structure}.
+Current state-of-the-art methods like EpicFlow~\citep{Revaud2015Epicflow} or DC Flow~\citep{Xu2017Accurate} further exploit image boundary and segment cues to improve the flow interpolation among sparse matches.
+Recently, end-to-end deep learning methods were proposed for faster inference~\citep{Fischer2015Flownet:,Ranjan2017Optical,yu2016back}.
+We use the same network structure for motion estimation as SpyNet~\citep{Ranjan2017Optical}.
 But instead of training it to minimize the flow estimation error, as SpyNet does, we train it jointly with a video processing network to learn a flow representation that is the best for a specific task.

-\myparagraph{Low-level Video Processing} We focus on three video processing tasks: frame interpolation, video denoising, and video super-resolution.
-Most existing algorithms in these areas explicitly estimate the dense motion among input frames, and then reconstruct the reference frame according to image formation models for frame interpolation~\cite{baker2011database,werlberger2011optical,yu2013multi}, video super-resolution~\cite{liu2014bayesian}, and denoising~\cite{liu2010high,varghese2010video,maggioni2012video}.
-We refer readers to survey articles~\cite{nasrollahi2014super,ghoniem2010nonlocal} for comprehensive literature reviews on these flourishing research topics.
+\myparagraph{Low-level video processing.} We focus on three video processing tasks: frame interpolation, video denoising, and video super-resolution.
+Most existing algorithms in these areas explicitly estimate the dense correspondence among input frames, and then reconstruct the reference frame according to image formation models for frame interpolation~\citep{baker2011database,werlberger2011optical,yu2013multi,jiang2018depth,sajjadi2018frame}, video super-resolution~\citep{liu2014bayesian,liao2015video}, and denoising~\citep{liu2010high,varghese2010video,maggioni2012video,mildenhall2018burst,godard2017deep}.
+We refer readers to survey articles~\citep{nasrollahi2014super,ghoniem2010nonlocal} for comprehensive literature reviews on these flourishing research topics.